 Pet Proof Rugs – Materials Yes!

-So far, all I have done is to rent a cleaner 2X per year and spot clean as needed.
-It still looks great, and there are no stains or odors left behind after a cleaning.
-(For those who wonder – It is a Courtisan rug from their Everest Collection.
+So far, all I have done to keep it clean is rent a cleaner 2X per year and spot clean as needed.
+It still looks great, and there are no stains or odors left behind after cleaning.
+For those who are wondering – It is a Courtisan rug from their Everest Collection.* I have several from this line and all perform wonderfully.

 Break it Down…